"The sight of the world put mad ideas into me; as if I could wander away, wander for ever, see strange and beautiful things, one after the other."

 Spaghetti on my Pizza & Intestines in my Soup: Korean Food Fails

-apartment bangkok beach beach camping beer beijing boredom buddah buddhism bus travel cheap food culture eastern europe ferries ferry gangnam gobi desert gunsan hagwan heritage hiking Irkutsk kindergarten ko phangan ko phi phi Listvyanka living abroad love motel middle of nowhere mongolian steppes offseason travel Riga scooters seoul Siberia solo travel southern turkey teaching train travel transsiberian ulaanbaatar wainwright's walk winter work abroad yurt
+apartment backpacking bangkok beach beach camping beer beijing boredom buddah buddhism bus travel cheap food couchsurfing culture eastern europe ferries ferry gangnam gobi desert gunsan hagwan heritage hiking Irkutsk kindergarten ko phangan Listvyanka living abroad middle of nowhere mongolian steppes offseason travel Riga scooters seoul Siberia solo travel southern turkey teaching train travel transsiberian ulaanbaatar wainwright's walk winter work abroad yurt

 03 August 2014 11:47 PM | 2 Comments